DayanShay/swagger-api-testing/README.md

 Sela repo Project for Api Testing
 BookStoreApi Project tests APIs on BookStore Swagger

-At BookStoreApi Fflder you will find:
+At BookStoreApi folder  you will find:

 1.BookStoreTests - contain the pytest sqript testing for the api